 In addition, Dan held the position of Administrative Director for Change Management at the Mount Carmel Guild Behavioral Services (MCGBS), a seventeen-site mental health clinic in Newark, New Jersey, treating the serious and persistently mentally ill.
 There he worked with clinical and administrative leadership, helping the organization to achieve first-time accreditation by the Joint Commission on the Accreditation of Healthcare Organizations (JCAHO) to ensure MCGBS programs met the highest standards for quality.

-Dan was recently elected a board member of GPALA and serves as chair of the association’s public relations committee.
+Dan is a member of and actively involved in the Group Psychotherapy Association of Los Angeles.
 He graduated with a masters of arts in clinical psychology from Antioch University, and received his undergraduate degree in English Literature from Georgetown University.
 MFT Intern # 68147